 - Tap the Columns button.

-The Asset Table has two filters displayed beside the Search by display name or rego field.
+The Asset Table shows regular filtering options.
 The full range is accessed by clicking More filters.

 - Groups/Fleets: Restricts listings to vehicles/assets assigned to one or more groups/fleets.